Jacques Magnaudet

 https://app.videas.fr/9444fdfc-379b-4625-b776-230d54858b4c/

 An infinitely thin rigid disk is released from rest broadside on in a slightly viscous fluid.
-The type of path followed by the disk depends on the ratio of inertial and viscous forces it experiences and on the disk-to-fluid inertia ratio.
+The type of path followed by the disk depends on the ratio of the inertial and viscous forces it experiences and on the disk-to-fluid inertia ratio.
 The first of these DNS-based videos displays the fall of a thin disk performing large-amplitude planar zigzags.
 In the second video, the disk has more inertia with respect to the fluid and performs complete tumbles; colors reveal the wake structure, based on the lambda2 criterion:

 https://app.videas.fr/6c38932f-296b-4117-bea5-fc73005e59a5/